kevin-rounsavelle/laravel-tickets/README.md

 ```

-Livewire requires additional configuration when running behind a domain alias.
+Livewire requires additional configuration when running behind a domain alias. '/support' is used as an example folder name only.
+Replace with your actual folder name (alias) on your domain.

 ---